mostak-shahid/mos-faq/README.md

 * Create FAQ categories and tags
 * Create FAQ posts and assign categories and tags to them
 * Easy design layout to style your FAQ posts
+* Responsive FAQ design that looks great on all screen sizes
 * For advanced user additional CSS and JS input panel for adding custom scripts
 * And the most important thing it will not add any additional time on your page load time

+`[mos_faq]`

+Simply insert the above shortcode into any page to display your FAQs.

 ## Installation ##